larsvers/test-readme/README.md

 const projection = d3.geoAlbers().fitSize([width, height], geo);
 const geoPath = d3.geoPath().projection(projection);
 ```
-Next, we use `d3.hexgrid()` to produce a _hexgrid_ instance we call `hexMaker`.
+Next, we use `d3.hexgrid()` to produce a _hexgrid_ instance we call `hexgrid`.
 We immediately configure it by passing in the extent, the GeoJOSN, the projection and the path-generator.

 ```
-const hexMaker = d3.hexgrid()
+const hexgrid = d3.hexgrid()
   .extent([width, height])
   .geography(geo)
   .projection(projection)